Uniforms of the British Army: No. 7: Warm weather barrack dress

-No.8: Combat Dress
+No. 8: Combat dress

-The current No.8 Dress, which was introduced as part of Project PECOC in 2011, is known as Personal Clothing System – Combat Uniform (PCS-CU); it is based around a Multi-Terrain Pattern (MTP) windproof smock, a lightweight jacket and trousers with a range of ancillaries such as thermals and waterproofs.
+The current No. 8 dress, which was introduced as part of Project PECOC in 2011, is known as Personal Clothing System – Combat Uniform (PCS-CU); it is based around a Multi-Terrain Pattern (MTP) windproof smock, a lightweight jacket and trousers with a range of ancillaries such as thermals and waterproofs.
 Prior to 2011 separate designs of combat dress were provided for use in desert, temperate and tropical regions (numbered 5, 8 and 9, respectively, in the uniform regulations) all of which were replaced by PCS-CU.

 PCS-CU is designed to be lightweight, yet durable enough to be used throughout rigorous activities soldiers find themselves performing, and with the idea that layers of clothing are warmer and more flexible than a single thick layer.
-The PCS-CU jacket is always worn loose, with sleeves rolled down; however, an MTP pattern shirt was introduced in 2015 and this may be worn during the Summer months tucked into the trousers with sleeves rolled up.
-While the shirt may be worn during the winter months, it is always worn with the sleeves rolled down.
+The PCS-CU jacket is always worn loose, with sleeves rolled down; however, an MTP pattern shirt was introduced in 2015 and this may be worn with sleeves rolled up or down as per the individual's discretion.

-Some Regiments and Corps wear a stable belt in No 8 dress whilst others restrict its use to Nos 13 and 14 Dress.
-On exercises and operations the stable belt is replaced with a plain green field belt, with nylon Personal Load Carrying Equipment and the Osprey body armour vest with pouches attached using the PALS system being worn for load-bearing purposes.
+Some regiments and corps wear a stable belt in No. 8 dress whilst others restrict its use to No. 13 and 14 dress.
+On exercises and operations the stable belt is replaced with a plain green field belt, with nylon personal load carrying equipment and the Osprey body armour vest with pouches attached using the PALS system being worn for load-bearing purposes.

 In the twentieth century the British army introduced Tactical Recognition Flashes (TRFs) – worn on the right arm of a combat uniform, this distinctive insignia denotes the wearer's regiment or corps (or subdivision thereof, these being the ALS, ETS, RMP, MPGS, and SPS, in the case of the AGC).

+All personnel in 16 Air Assault Brigade, regardless of parent cap-badge, wear a 3x3” Drop Zone Flash where a TRF would normally be placed on the left arm.
+These DZ Flashes are allocated on the basis of unit, not of cap-badge.
+These DZ flashes are set by Bde HQ.
+In most instances they are unrelated to the unit’s ‘Corps TRF’.
+This comes from the heritage of the Parachute Brigades, but also provides an important tactical identification function. e.g. the Commander of 16 Bde is on the General Staff yet wears the DZ Flash of the Bde HQ, AGC (SPS) personnel and Company medics wear the DZ flash of the Unit into which they have been assigned (eg 7RHA, 3PARA, 16MED).

 Working headdress is normally worn, which is typically a beret.
 The colour of the beret usually shows what type of regiment the wearer is from.
 The colours are as follows: